laaileet/Donation/README.md

 ### Donations are welcome!

-BTC (segwit): 3KbMDq1VQo6N1mtTZfYJ3SCcrg3ovCaT2B
+BTC (segwit): 3KbMDq1VQo6N1mtTZfYJ3SCcrg3ovCaT2B (not used)

-BCH: 1KY7E9s7sQpdx2LA2Zvd9GkfoDqiozKxcT
+BCH: 1KY7E9s7sQpdx2LA2Zvd9GkfoDqiozKxcT (not used)

 BTG: AeMtxJSWikfKzJHzeAwV7qmgwU1oF2upox